 Dr. Bien practices psychotherapy from a mindfulness perspective.
 Therapy is a kind of “mindfulness for two.”
 Mindfulness helps us find our way through difficulties, but sometimes our own mindfulness lacks the power to do this on our own at first.
 By having a therapist add his or her mindfulness to ours, we can do this more easily.
 In this type of therapy, you learn how to be present to difficulties in a unique way, neither repressing them, nor allowing ourselves to drowned in them.

 To see about therapy with Dr. Bien, call 505.242.2603.
-Dr. Bien accepts insurance from Presbyterian, NM Health Connections, and Blue Cross Blue Shield.
-He does not accept any Medicare or Medicaid plans.
+Dr. Bien accepts insurance from Presbyterian, Blue Cross Blue Shield, Medicare and Medicaid.